Have you ever enthusiastically reported marketing key metrics to your CEO or a board of directors just to have them ask, “So what?”

 At least in the traditional sense of the word.
 Reporting implies a checklist of metrics that serve as a status update of sorts.
-Instead, reframe your marketing strategy and metrics into a company-wide context and refocus your reporting on informing larger business strategies.
+Instead, reframe your marketing strategy and metrics into a company-wide context.
+It’s time to refocus your reporting on informing larger business strategies.

 Providing context to your marketing strategy

 There are three steps to providing company-wide context that will enable you to prove the value of your marketing efforts.
-This process uses the Objective First Framework, a tool designed to ensure that all stakeholders are aligned on the execution and measurement of any given strategy.
+The process uses the Objective First Framework.
+This is a tool designed to ensure that all stakeholders are aligned on the execution and measurement of any given strategy.

 1. Know your business goal

-What is the business trying to accomplish and why?
+In short, “what is the business trying to accomplish and why?”
 You have to answer these questions before you can do anything else.
-Once you have established business goals, you can develop SMART (specific, measurable, audience-related, realistic, and timely) objectives that tie directly into these company-wide goals.
+Once you have established business goals, you can develop S.M.A.R.T. (specific, measurable, attainable, relevant/audience-specific, and time-bound) objectives that tie directly into these company-wide goals.

 2. Understand what success looks like

-This involves defining success and the key performance indicators (KPIs) that best measure that success.
+In other words, define success and the key performance indicators (KPIs) that best measure that success.
 Being transparent in your objectives and definition of success helps you avoid vanity metrics – numbers that look good but do not help you understand your own marketing performance in a valuable way.
-To ensure your key metrics hold water in the larger context of your business, ask yourself, “What business decision can we make using this metric?”
+To ensure your key metrics hold water in the larger context of your business, ask yourself this question.
+“What business decision can we make using this metric?”

 3. Align your metrics to the marketing funnel

-Top tier unique mentions, thought leadership share of voice percentage, customer acquisition cost, engagement rate – the problem with marketing KPIs is that they can sound like a foreign language to the uninitiated.
-At INK, we have developed an internal measurement framework that allows us to connect our program efforts to audience behavior through the marketing funnel.
-This well-known funnel helps translate the value of marketing communications work into a common language and connects the dots between our work and the work of other departments.
+Top tier unique mentions, thought leadership share of voice percentage, customer acquisition cost, engagement rate.
+The problem with marketing KPIs is that they can sound like a foreign language to the uninitiated.
+So at INK, we have developed an internal measurement framework that allows us to connect our program efforts to audience behavior through the marketing funnel.
+This well-known funnel helps translate the value of marketing communications work into a common language.
+Likewise, it connects the dots between our work and the work of other departments.

 Effective program planning starts and ends with strategic, data-driven decisions.
-Redefine reporting as part of an iterative, scientific approach that ensures you are aligning with your internal stakeholders, staying on the right course, tracking back to goals and metrics that matter, and stating your outcomes in a transparent and meaningful way.
+Redefine reporting as part of an iterative, scientific approach.
+This helps to ensure you are aligning with your internal stakeholders, staying on the right course, tracking back to goals and metrics that matter, and stating your outcomes in a transparent and meaningful way.
 Too many people see reporting as the end of the process, when in reality ongoing, data-driven marketing measurement should be leveraged to continually optimize your strategy.

 Let’s take a look at this in practice.
-In the example below, we clearly connect the objective to the larger business goal.
+For instance, in the example below, we clearly connect the objective to the larger business goal.
 We are specific about what success looks like and we evaluate all results together to inform our strategy.
 Most importantly, by following this process, we avoid the pitfall of celebrating vanity metrics and are able to make recommendations driven by measurable objectives.